Brazil: Cultural Landscape

 Fortaleza de São José de Macapá (Macapá Fortress): Located in Macapá, Amapá state, this 18th-century fortress is a well-preserved historical landmark and a testament to the Portuguese colonial era in the region.

-Museu do Homem do Norte (Museum of the Man of the North): Situated in Belém, Pará state, this museum showcases the cultural and historical heritage of the region's indigenous populations through artifacts, exhibitions, and interactive displays.
+Museu do Homem do Norte (Museum of the Man of the North): Situated in Belém, Pará state, this museum showcases the cultural and historical heritage of the region's Indigenous populations through artifacts, exhibitions, and interactive displays.

 Museu Paraense Emílio Goeldi (Emílio Goeldi Museum): Found in Belém, this renowned museum focuses on natural history, ethnography, and archaeology, providing insights into the diverse ecosystems and cultural heritage of the Amazon.